 Vaishnavas are bhaktas, lovers of the Lord.
 They are characterised by their personal relationship and eternal, loving devotional service to Narayana, the Supreme Lord.

 Om Namo Narayanaya

-Om Namo Narayanaya is the highest mantra of the Sri Sampradaya and Bhakti Marga.
-Originally, it was through the Grace of Ramanuja Acharya that this once secret mantra was made available to liberate everyone.
+Om Namo Narayanaya is the highest mantra of Bhakti Marga.
+Originally, it was through the grace of Ramanuja Acharya that this once secret mantra was made available to liberate everyone.
 In essence, the mantra means:

 'I salute the Lord, in whom all things abide and who abides in all things.'